AdelaideBaron/Palindrome-Checker/readme.md

 - Refactor, this is not an easy to read code.
 I need to seperate the method into seperate methods, and adjust the structure.
 - User input word - had to remove due to testing difficulty.
 Will reintroduce once I can successfully test it.
 - Text output  - similarly, struggling to test this.
+- Do additional task: given a sentence input, find the longest palindrome in it.